Force

 4. Strength and linguistic reinforcement of arguments

-Two arguments oriented towards the same conclusion belong to the same argumentative class, S. Orientation.
-Both bring some support to this conclusion.
-Within the same argumentative class, the strength of an argument can be determined by reference to an objective gradation, such as the scale of temperature, or it may simply be allocated to the argument by the speaker, who value such argument over another.
-The hierarchization is marked by the means of argumentative morphemes (for example, even) and realizing or de-realizing modifiers.
-The arrangements of the arguments on argument scales are governed by the laws of discourse.
+Within the same argumentative class, the strength of an argument may be determined by some objective gradation, such as the scale of temperature, or it may simply be assigned to the argument by the speaker, who values such argument over another.
+The hierarchization is marked by the means of argumentative morphemes (e.g., even) and realizing or de-realizing modifiers.
+The resulting arrangements of the arguments on an argumentative scales are governed by the laws of discourse.